Brawl Stars August 2025 Balance Changes – All Nerfs and Buffs

 Q: When do these balance changes go live?

-A: The changes will hit after the maintenance on April 30, 2025, just before the new season starts.
+A: The changes hit after the maintenance on July 22, 2025, during the “Summer Clash” season.

 Q: Will these changes affect my current strategies?